-We would like to make care better for patients waiting for and having knee replacement surgery.
-We hope that this study will improve the care and support around surgery.
+We'd like to make care better for patients having knee replacements.
+We hope that this study will improve the care and support around knee replacement surgery.

-We want to build a care plan with a named healthcare professional.
-They would work to help patients to get the treatments, support and education they need before and after their knee replacement surgery, and be the person to contact with any problems or questions.
+We want to build a care plan with a named healthcare professional working to help patients to get the treatments, support and education they need before and after surgery.
+They would be the person to contact with any problems or questions.